Penile Implant Surgery

 Most men can resume strenuous physical activity and sexual activity about four to six weeks after surgery.
 Dr Kim will provide specific instructions about when you can resume normal activities.

-You will need to return to Dr Kim two weeks after surgery to have any stitches removed and for post-operative care
+You will need to return to Dr Kim a few weeks after surgery for post-operative care and to learn how to start inflating the device.

 What to Expect After Penile Implant Surgery?